umbraco/UmbracoDocs/Add-ons/The-Licensing-model/index.md

 For Umbraco Forms you will have a 14-day free trial to try out the product.
 After your trial expires, you'll need to have a **valid license** in order to keep using the product on your site.

-Umbraco Courier doesn't come with a 14-day free trial, which means you will need a **valid license** in order to use the product.
-You will be able to test Umbraco Courier on a local setup without a license.
+Umbraco Courier and Umbraco Deploy don't come with a 14-day free trial, which means you will need a **valid license** in order to use the products.
+You will be able to test both Deploy and Courier on a local setup without a license.

 ## How does it work?